zookzook/elixir-mongodb-driver/README.md

 Mongo.find(conn, "dogs", %{}, timeout: 120_000)
 ```

-Now the driver will use 120 seconds for the timeout.
+Now the driver will use 120 seconds as the timeout for the single query.

 ## Change Streams